jessesquires/jessesquires.com/_posts/2014-06-24-apples-to-apples.md

 The benchmarks consist of *T* trials, which are averaged at the end to obtain the average execution time for each algorithm.
 Each trial begins by generating an array of *N* random integers in the range `[0, UINT32_MAX)`.
 Then, each sorting algorithm is passed a copy of this initial array to sort.
 The current time is logged before and after each sort and the difference between the two yields the execution time for the algorithm for the current trial.

 These two programs were carefully crafted to be a true *apples-to-apples* comparison.
-All of the algorithms, as well as `main.swift` and `main.m`, are implemented as simiarly as possible, bounded only by the confines and paradigms of the languages themselves.
+All of the algorithms, as well as `main.swift` and `main.m`, are implemented as similarly as possible, bounded only by the confines and paradigms of the languages themselves.
 In Objective-C, `NSArray` and `NSNumber` are used intentionally as the counterparts to Swift's `Array` and `Int`.
 The APIs are language-specific too, for example `exchangeObjectAtIndex: withObjectAtIndex:` versus `swap()`.

 The following were used for the standard library sorts: